oransum/NarrativeDataViz_F1/README.md

-## Title
-Narrative Visualizations - Formula One Racing
+## Narrative Visualizations - Formula One Racing

-## Introduction
 This is a story-telling visualisation about *Formula One Racing*.
 It gives a brief intro but quick dive-in about F1 Legends, drivers' contribution and team performance in modern era.

 ## Technology